-The Master of Networks and Security is a postgraduate degree that provides students with the skills to manage and administer computer networks and security and prepares students for careers in network administration, network management, or as systems analysts, systems designers, data communications specialists or network security engineers or administrators.
+The Master of Networks and Security is a postgraduate degree that provides you with the skills to manage and administer computer networks and security and prepares you for careers in network administration, network management, or as systems analysts, systems designers, data communications specialists or network security engineers or administrators.

 Postgraduate - Course

 This course entry applies to students commencing this course in 2018 and should be read in conjunction with information provided in the 'Faculty information' section of this Handbook by the Information Technology.

 Unit codes that are not linked to their entry in the Handbook are not available for study in the current year.

 This course normally takes 2 years full-time to complete but if you have relevant entry qualifications you may receive credit and be able to complete the course in 1.5 years full-time, or part-time equivalent.

 Students have a maximum of 6 years to complete this course including any periods of intermission and suspension, and must be continuously enrolled throughout.